-The Professional Expense Reimbursement Account (PER) can be used to pay for professional expenses including conference registrations, travel and accommodation, membership fees is professional associations, journal subscriptions, to purchase a computer or software, and for other expenses.
-Claims can be made only if you have chosen to allocate flexible benefit credits to this account as part of your annual flexible benefit allocation between the HCSA and PER each November.
-Unused credits at the end of each calendar year can be carried forward for two years.
+The Professional Expense Reimbursement Account (PER) can be used to pay for professional expenses including conference registrations, travel and accommodation, membership fees for professional and/or learned societies, journal subscriptions, to purchase a computer or software, and for other expenses.
+Claims can be made only if you have chosen to allocate flexible benefit credits to this account as part of your annual flexible benefit allocation between HCSA, WSA and PER each November.
+Maximum of two claims per calendar year.
+Unused credits at the end of each calendar year can be carried forward during the period of the collective agreement.